 The university strives to communicate effectively through a variety of media.
-Students are expected to frequently check their campus mail boxes, their personal George Fox e-mail, and E-nnouncements.
+Students are expected to frequently check their campus mail boxes, their personal George Fox e-mail, and The Daily Bruin.
 These contain important information and deadlines for students.
 As a student it is your responsibility to regularly access and follow through with pertinent information in these different forms of communication.
-Our goal is to help you have an amazing experience at Fox and we want you to have the important information that will assist you in your journey.
+Our goal is to help you have an amazing experience at George Fox, and we want you to have the important information that will assist you in your journey.